KCendana/ComputingFundamentals2/README.md

 Class projects made during my second CS class!
 This time, I delve deeper into the world of programming in C++.

-*If you click on a project, you can see it's summary along with it's instructions below.*

 Some topics covered:

 - CS1 Topics (Basic code such as variables, conditionals, loops, arrays, functions, etc)